 The school provides information to both parents/carers unless a contrary order from the Family Court or the police is provided to the school.
 Permission to participate in school excursions and activities is sought from the parent/ carer with whom the student resides.
-Changes to existing arrangements can only be made following the presentation of a new order from the Family Court or police.
+Changes to existing arrangements can only be made following the presentation of a new order from the Family Court or should holidays be arranged during school terms.
+As directed by the Department of Education: 'As part of the implementation of the National Standards, holidays taken by students outside of school vacation periods will now be included as absences.
+A Certificate of Exemption can no longer be granted for this purpose.